m-cahill/ungar/VISION.md

 UNGAR is **XAI-first** by design:

-* The 4×13 grid naturally lends itself to **heatmap overlays**:
+* The 4×14 grid naturally lends itself to **heatmap overlays**:

   * Which cards or suits were most influential in the agent’s decision?

-  * Which hidden cards did the agent act as if it “believed” were likely?
+  * Which hidden cards (including jokers, if present) did the agent act as if it “believed” were likely?

 * Agents should be instrumented to produce:

-  * **Per-decision attributions** over the 4×13 grid.
+  * **Per-decision attributions** over the 4×14 grid.

   * Simple, structured explanations (e.g., “I avoided leading hearts because they carry penalty risk”).